vmware-tanzu/velero/site/_posts/2019-09-30-Velero-v1-1-on-PKS.md

 ---
-title: Velero v1.1 backing up and restoring apps on vSphere
+title: Velero v1.1 backing up and restoring apps on Pivotal Container Service (PKS)
-image: /img/posts/vsphere-logo.jpg
+image: /img/posts/PKS-logo.png
-excerpt: A How-To guide to run Velero on vSphere.
+excerpt: Learn how Velero can be used on PKS, the Pivotal Container Service which deploys and managages Kubernetes clusters on vSphere.
 author_name: Cormac Hogan
 author_avatar: /img/contributors/cormac-pic.png
 categories: ['kubernetes']
 # Tag should match author to drive author pages
 tags: ['Velero', 'Cormac Hogan', 'how-to']
 ---
-Velero version 1.1 provides support to backup Kubernetes applications deployed on vSphere.
-This post will provide detailed information on how to install and configure Velero to backup and restore a stateless application (`nginx`) that is running in Kubernetes on vSphere.
-At this time there is no vSphere plugin for snapshotting stateful applications on vSphere during a Velero backup.
+Velero version 1.1 provides support to backup Kubernetes applications orchestrated on top of PKS, the Pivotal Container Service for vSphere.
+This post will provide detailed information on how to install and configure Velero to backup and restore a stateless application (`nginx`) that is running in a Kubernetes cluster deployed by PKS on vSphere.
+At this time there is no vSphere plugin for snapshotting stateful applications during a Velero backup.
 In this case, we rely on a third party program called `restic`.
 However this post does not include an example of how to backup a stateful application.
-That is available in another tutorial which can be found [here](./2019-20-09-Velero-v1-1-Stateful-Backup-vSphere.md).
+That is available in another tutorial which can be found [here](velero.io/Velero-v1-1-Stateful-Backup-vSphere/).

 ## Overview of steps

 * Download and extract Velero v1.1
-* Deploy and Configure a Minio Object store
+* Deploy and Configure the Minio Object store
 * Install Velero using the `velero install` command, ensuring that both `restic` support and a Minio `publicUrl` are included
+* Implement steps to support PKS
-* Run a test backup/restore of a stateless application that has been deployed on upstream Kubernetes
+* Run a test backup/restore of a stateless application that has been deployed on Kubernetes that has itself been provisioned by PKS, the Pivotal Container Service

 ## What this post does not show

-* How to install Velero v1.1 with PKS, Pivotal Container Service, on vSphere
 * A demonstration on how to do backup/restore of a stateful application (i.e. PVs)
 * The assumption is that the Kubernetes nodes in your cluster have internet access in order to pull the Velero images.
 This guide does not show how to add images using a local repository